-East Anglia is an area of Southern England often defined as including the counties of Norfolk, Suffolk and Cambridgeshire, with parts of Essex sometimes also included.
-East Anglia is both a geographical and cultural term.
-Officially, these places form part of the East of England region. .
+East Anglia is an area of the East of England, often defined as including the counties of Norfolk, Suffolk and Cambridgeshire, with parts of Essex sometimes also included. .
 The name derives from the Anglo-Saxon kingdom of the East Angles, a people whose name originated in Anglia (Angeln), in what is now Northern Germany.
 East Anglia is a predominantly rural region and contains mainly flat or low-lying and agricultural land.
-The area is known for considerable natural beauty.
+The area is known for considerable natural beauty, sharing a long North Sea coastline, and The Broads (known for marketing purposes as The Broads National Park).

 https://en.wikipedia.org/wiki/East_Anglia